Cookie Policy

 5. The cookie banner

 A short banner appears the first time you visit.
-It explains what we use today and asks whether you accept or reject the placement of any non-essential storage in the future.
+It explains the optional analytics purpose and asks whether you accept or reject it.

-You can change your choice at any time by clearing the watchpost.cookies.v1 entry in your browser's local storage (the banner will reappear) or by using your browser's "clear site data" tool.
+You can change your choice at any time with the Cookie settings button in the footer, by clearing watchpost.cookies.v1, or with your browser's "clear site data" tool.

 6. Refusing or removing cookies